This post may contain affiliate links. Read the full disclosure here.

 When I was little, I used to do workbooks for fun.
 Please tell me I’m not the only one who received workbooks alongside coloring books in my Christmas stocking every year?
 As a child, I enjoyed playing school.
 By myself.
 I assigned work.
 To myself.
 I was both teacher and student.
 Was I a nerd?
 Maybe.
 All I know is that I really liked rules and routine, so school was a great place for me.
 This still holds true.

 From a young age, I revelled in a natural love of learning and for me, it was never a question of whether I would be a teacher.
 It was a question of what I would teach.
-Although I like kids, teaching elementary school was ruled out early on, because as we all know, math is the pits.
+Although I like kids, teaching elementary school was ruled out early on, because as we all know, math is the pits and as an elementary school teacher, you have to teach all the subjects.
 When I started learning French in middle school, I immediately loved it.
 My French teacher was the real deal.
 From France.
 I loved listening to her speak.
 And so it was, at the age of twelve, I had already picked out my future career.
 Like many things in my life, I just decided that that was how it was going to be.

 Why I Started Blogging